pyladies/pyladies-kit/docs/faqs.rst

 Is your goal to segregate by gender?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 No!
-PyLadies and local PyLadies chapters are about making the Python community explicitly welcoming and accessible to women.
+PyLadies and local PyLadies groups are about making the Python community explicitly welcoming and accessible to women.

-Women who wouldn’t otherwise attend a Python user group meeting often attend local PyLadies chapter events, as a gateway to getting involved with Python programming as a beginner, or getting more involved in the Python community as an intermediate/advanced developer.
+Women who wouldn’t otherwise attend a Python user group meeting often attend local PyLadies group events, as a gateway to getting involved with Python programming as a beginner, or getting more involved in the Python community as an intermediate/advanced developer.

 How do I set up reimbursement for Meetup fees?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~